- iOS 10.3+

 - Xcode 10.0+

-In the Basic Texturing sample, you learned how to render a 2D image by applying a texture to a single quad.
+In the Creating and Sampling Textures sample, you learned how to render a 2D image by applying a texture to a single quad.

 In this sample, you’ll learn how to execute compute-processing workloads in Metal for image processing.
 In particular, you’ll learn how to work with the compute processing pipeline and write kernel functions.